DOT Physical for CDL & Non-CDL License Drivers

 Once your medical history and exam are complete, the clinic will fill out all the necessary paperwork to process the exam results.
 After you successfully pass the physical and completion of paperwork, you’ll get your DOT Medical Examiner’s Certificate to keep with you at all times when you’re driving.

-How Long Is a DOT Medical Exam Certificate Good For?
+How Long Is a DOT Medical Card Good For?

 A DOT physical exam is valid for up to 24 months.
 A medical examiner’s certificate may be issued for less than 24 months when it is necessary to monitor medical conditions, such as high blood pressure and diabetic condition.